 - Test configuration container

-The System Data Container can be considered as a central repository which tracks all the environments in which the eCATT scripts can execute.
-For example, you may need eCATT scripts to run in your sandbox or Dev or QA environments, as such all these systems would need to be maintained as part of a system data container.
+The System Data Container can be considered as a central repository which tracks all the environments where you can have the eCatt scripts execute.
+For eg, you may need eCatt scripts to run in your sandbox or Dev or QA environments, as such all these systems would need to be maintained as part of a system data container.
 It can be maintained independently of the test script.
 Having it as an independent object allows for test scripts to be efficiently redirected as and when the system landscape changes.
-Without a System Data container, you cannot write test scripts that access other systems.
+Without a System Data container you cannot write test scripts that access other systems.

 The Test Script consists of an executable script and an interface for data transfer.
 The test script editor has the following areas: